open2c/cooler/docs/cli.rst

     Usage: cooler makebins [OPTIONS] CHROMSIZES_PATH BINSIZE

-      Make fixed-width genomic bins.
+      Generate fixed-width genomic bins.
 Output a genome segmentation at a fixed resolution as a BED file.

       CHROMSIZES_PATH : UCSC-like chromsizes file, with chromosomes in desired